 When most people think of cataracts, they correlate it with age and senior eye care, but age is not the only factor.
-There are other factors that can cause cataracts at any age including eye disease, eye injury, or other medical issues.
+Other factors can cause cataracts at any age, including eye disease, eye injury, or other medical issues.
 At Vision Quest Eye Care Center, we will work with you to understand the symptoms, causes, and tests for cataracts.

 Causes of Cataracts

-Cataracts is a condition where the eye lens becomes cloudy, and things appear hazy, blurry, or not as colorful as they should be.
-Since the most common cause of cataracts is due to age, senior eye care is essential.
-Beginning at the age of 40, you may experience normal eye changes that happen as a result of the breakdown of proteins.
+Cataracts are a condition where the eye lens becomes cloudy, and things appear hazy, blurry, or not as colorful as they should be.
+Since the most common cause of cataracts is age, senior eye care is essential.
+Beginning at the age of 40, you may experience regular eye changes resulting from the breakdown of proteins.
 The protein builds up in the lens, making it cloudy.
-It prevents light from coming through clearly and may cause slight vision loss.
+It prevents light from coming through clearly and may cause slight sight loss.
 If you have cataracts, you may not experience vision problems right away.